Monkey Facts

 Scientists speculate that their loud sneezes during the rainy season could give them away to hunters.

-Scientists discovered The Lesula monkey, a fairly new monkey species, in 2007.
-You can find these monkeys in rainforests, perching on branches in the central Republic of Congo.
-They travel with other animals in smaller groups and have quite shy behavior.
+Scientists discovered The Lesula monkey, a fairly new species, in 2007.
+These monkeys can be found in rainforests, perching on branches in the central Republic of Congo.
+They travel with other animals in smaller groups and are quite shy.

 Quiz: What monkey has the loudest call?